-The Dashboards from Aiven for OpenSearch is not compatible across minor versions.
-Because of this, if existing current nodes of your service instance are of an older version, you can expect downtime during migration or plan changes.
+The Dashboards from Aiven for OpenSearch are not compatible across minor versions.
+Because of this, if existing current nodes of your service instance are of an older version, you can expect a downtime during migration or plan changes.

 Using patterns to set index retention#

-The standard approach for index retention is to set the maximum number of indices to store, and once that number is exceeded, the oldest index is deleted.
+The standard index retention approach is setting the maximum number of indices to store.
+On exceeding that number, the oldest index is deleted.
 However, this has some limitations.
 For example, you might want to set the maximum to 5 for one type of index and 8 for another type.

-Aiven for OpenSearch services give you the option to create glob-style patterns and set a unique maximum for each pattern.
+Aiven for OpenSearch services gives you the option to create glob-style patterns and set a unique maximum for each pattern.

 Here are some examples of the patterns that you can use: